Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 Subjects who failed two or more attention checks were removed from the respective study without being paid, since Prolific's policies do not allow rejecting a subject on the basis of a single failed attention check.
 Only the subjects who failed zero or one attention check for a study have been included in our analyses below.
 Responses to videos used for attention checks were not included in our analyses.
 Right before submitting their results, subjects also filled in a short questionnaire to gather broad, anonymous demographic information about the population taking the test.

 A design goal of the human-likeness studies was that every combination of two distinct conditions should appear on the pages approximately equally often, and at least 600 times (not counting FNA/UNA, which appeared on every page).
-To meet this goal, we recruited 121 test takers that successfully passed the attention checks and completed the full-body study, and 150 test takers that successfully passed the attention checks and completed the upper-body study.
-Since the latter study compared 11 conditions instead of only 10, it required more participants to reach the desired number of ratings pairs.
-Of the 121 test takers in the full-body study, 60 identified as female, 60 as male, and 1 did not want to disclose their gender.
-The same numbers for the 150 upper-body test takers were 74, 75, and 1, respectively.
-For the full-body test takers, 2 resided in Australia, 2 in Canada, 3 in Ireland, 110 in the United Kingdom, and 4 in the USA.
-The upper-body study had 1 participant residing in Australia, 4 in Ireland, 134 in the United Kingdom, and 11 in the USA.
-The mean age of the test takers was 38 years with a standard deviation of 12 in the full-body study and 40 years with a standard deviation of 13 in the upper-body study.
-All these participants passed all attention checks, except for one subject in the upper body study, who failed one attention check.
+To meet this goal, we recruited 121 test takers that successfully passed the attention checks and completed the full-body study, and 150 test takers that did the same for the upper-body study.
+Of these, all passed all attention checks, except for one subject in the upper-body study, who failed one attention check.
+Since the upper-body study compared 11 conditions instead of only 10, it required more raters to reach the desired number of ratings pairs.
+Table \ref{tab:demographics} provides demographic details of all subjects in the user studies.

 For the appropriateness studies, our design goal was for each condition to receive as many responses per condition as the number of ratings that each condition (aside from FNA/UNA) received in the corresponding human-likeness evaluation.
 This works out to 880 responses per condition in the full-body studies and 990 responses per condition in the upper-body studies.
 Because a subject in these studies provided half as many responses as in a human-likeness study (40 vs.\ 80), the appropriateness studies needed to recruit approximately twice as many test takers.
 In the end, 247 test takers successfully passed the attention checks in the full-body study, while 304 passed the attention checks in the upper-body study.
+All of these passed all attention checks, except for 10 participants in the full-body study and 14 participants in the upper-body study, who each failed one attention check.
+Demographic details are provided in Table \ref{tab:demographics}.
+Each subject in a study contributed 36 ratings to the analyses after removing attention checks, unless they had to skip a page in the rare case of a video failing to load (which occurred approximately 1.6 times per 1000 videos presented).